Effective equidistribution and property tau: Construction of good places

 where the Haar measure on $\H(F) \mathbf{C}(\adele)$ is such that each coset of $\mathbf{C}(\adele)$ has measure $1$.
 Together this gives that the mass of~$\Delta\backslash\iota(\H(\adele))$ equals $\frac{\#\mathbf{C}(F)}{\#\mathcal{S}'}$.

 Finally, the size of $\mathbf{C}(F)$ is certainly bounded above and below in terms of $\dim(\H)$, by the classification of semisimple groups.
 As for $\mathcal{S}\supset\mathcal S'$, it is finite\footnote{It need not itself be trivial, because of Wang's counterexample related to the Grunwald--Wang theorem.} by~\cite[Thm.\ 6.15]{PR}.
-Indeed we can give an explicit upper bound for it in terms of the $\dim\H$, see the proof of~\cite[Lemma 6.11]{PR}.
-We outline the argument.
-First of all choose a Galois extension $E$ such that the Galois group of $E$ acts trivially on $\mathbf{C}(\bar{F})$.
+Indeed we can give an explicit upper bound for it in terms of $\dim\H$, see the proof of~\cite[Lemma 6.11]{PR}.
+We outline the argument. {The absolute Galois group of $F$ acts on $\mathbf{C}(\bar{F})$, by ``applying Galois automorphisms to each coordinate'';} we may choose a Galois extension $E/F$ such that the Galois group of $E$ acts trivially on $\mathbf{C}(\bar{F})$.
 Then $[E:F]$ can be chosen to be bounded in terms of $\dim(\H)$.
 By the inflation-restriction sequence in group cohomology, the kernel of $H^1(F, \mathbf{C}) \rightarrow H^1(E, \mathbf{C})$ is isomorphic to a quotient of $H^1(\mathrm{Gal}(E/F), \mathbf{C}(\bar{F}))$, whose size can be bounded in terms of $\dim(\H)$.
 On the other hand, the image of $\mathcal{S}$ consists of classes in $H^1(E, \mathbf{C})$ -- i.e., homomorphisms from the Galois group of $E$ to the abelian group $\mathbf{C}(\bar{F})$ -- which are trivial when restricted to the Galois group of each completion of $E$.
 Any such homomorphism is trivial, by the Chebotarev density theorem.

 Let us summarize the above discussions.

 \begin{lem} Normalize the Haar measure on~$\H(\adele)$ so that the induced measure on~$\H(F)\backslash\H(\adele)$ is a probability measure.
 Then the induced measure on the homogeneous set~$\G(F)\iota(\H(\adele))g$ equals~$\frac{\#\mathbf{C}(F)}{\#\mathcal S'}\in[\frac1M,M]$, where~$M\geq 1$ only depends on~$\dim\H$. \end{lem}